Nine killed in South Waziristan along Afghanistan border.

 October 15: Suicide bomb detonated near police station in Kohat and attack on security facilities in Lahore.

-Two missiles struck a house 3km north of Miranshah, the principle town of the region, intelligence officials said.
+Two missiles struck a house 3km north of Miranshah, the principal town of the region, intelligence officials said.

 At least three of the dead were Afghan Taliban members, the officials said.